 Getting to the Dock

 So you’ve registered for your stay on Star or booked your day trip – and now it’s time to figure out how to get to the dock in Portsmouth!
 Your GPS is great, and here are our suggestions for travelling to the Portsmouth, NH area and hopping aboard the M/V Thomas Laighton or M/V Challanger out to Star.

 Before we get started though, please note the final destination is 315 Market Street, Portsmouth, NH 03801 – the Isles of Shoals Steamship Company.

-If you are a Star Island staff member or volunteer and need to visit the Star Island dock to board the M/V Utopia or M/V Percy please follow the directions above.
+If you are a Star Island staff member or volunteer and need to visit the Star Island dock to board the M/V Utopia or M/V Hurricane please follow the directions above.
 Our dock is located directly next to the Isles of Shoals Steamship Company to the left, heading away from downtown Portsmouth.